-In cases where a treatment option requires the prior authorization by the BHP (i.e. mandatory provincial patch point or mandatory BH patch point) AND the BHP cannot be reached despite reasonable attempts by the paramedic to establish contact, a paramedic may initiate the required treatment without the requisite online authorization if the patient is in severe distress and, in the paramedic's opinion, the medical directive would otherwise apply.
-Clinical judgement must be applied and an acceptable standard of care must be met.
-This may be based on peer and expert review.
-In such cases, a paramedic should continue attempts to contact the BHP after the treatment has been initiated.
-All patch failures must be reported in a timely manner in accordance with local policy and procedures.
-Paramedics should document the attempts to patch to the BH on the Ambulance Call Report (ACR).
+In cases where a treatment option requires the prior authorization by the BHP AND the BHP cannot be reached despite reasonable attempts by the paramedic to establish contact, a paramedic may initiate the required treatment without the requisite online authorization if the patient requires a critical, potentially life-saving, intervention and, in the paramedic's opinion, the intervention would otherwise apply.
+All patch failures must be reported in a timely manner to the RBHP in accordance with local policy and procedures.
+Paramedics should document the attempts to patch to the BHP on the Ambulance Call Report (ACR).